Statewide Electronic Voting Might Have Helped Hillary Clinton In The Democratic Primary, Says Report

 — Tom D'Angora (@TomDangora) September 29, 2019

 But the methods used by Barragan and his co-author Axel Geijsel aren’t accepted by all.
 The New York Times reports that exit polls — which their study examined — are “very inaccurate” and “systematically biased.”
 The report highlights that Democratic primary voters were much older than exit polls suggested.
 Given that Sanders has a large base of young supporters, it wouldn’t be surprising that exit polls swung in his direction.
-The same effect can be seen in the 2008 election when exit polls were biased towards Barack Obama.
+The same effect can be seen in the 2008 election when exit polls were biased toward Barack Obama.

 Clinton has been making headlines again for her sprint of media appearances.
 Although they are purportedly to promote the book she wrote with her daughter Chelsea called The Book of Gutsy Women, many are speculating that she might be prepping to jump into the 2020 presidential primary to run for president again.
-The timing of Clinton’s return to the spotlight is curious, as it comes just as Democratic frontrunner Joe Biden seems to be giving up his lead to Elizabeth Warren, as well as amid the Ukraine scandal, which poses to hurt current U.S. president Donald Trump.
+The timing of Clinton’s return to the spotlight is curious, as it comes just as Democratic front-runner Joe Biden seems to be giving up his lead to Elizabeth Warren as well as the Ukraine scandal, which poses to hurt current U.S. President Donald Trump.